Squash - Plyometrics

 Barriers are formed in a row.
 The athlete transverses the barriers sideways, landing on both feet, hips facing forwards throughout.
-While clearing the last barrier, the athlete turns 180 deg, landing on the outside foot only, pushing off on this leg to change direction back down the row.
+While clearing the last barrier, the athlete turns 180 degrees, landing on the outside foot only, pushing off on this leg to change direction back down the row.
 The athlete lands two-footed back down the row.
 This is repeated until the required number of repetitions is completed.
 This drill develops ankle stability, acceleration and lateral change of direction.

-3. Hexagon drill with change of direction
+3. Hexagon drill with a change of direction

 Tape is used to create a hexagon on the floor (sides of 20 inches plus), using the T as the centre.
-The athlete stands in the centre of the hexagon and responds to a starting signal by jumping two footed across one side of the hexagon and then back to the centre.
+The athlete stands in the centre of the hexagon and responds to a starting signal by jumping two-footed across one side of the hexagon and then back to the centre.
 The athlete proceeds around each side of the hexagon in this manner for a prescribed period.
 A visual clue is given to the athlete at the mid-point of the prescribed time, at which point the direction of the hexagon travel is reversed.
 This drill develops ankle stability, acceleration, lateral change of direction and ability to centre body following a change of direction.

 4. Split squat jump with cycle